APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Experimental Results

 The \textit{ratio of the affected region} is gauged by assessing the proportion of pixels whose depth values have experienced alterations exceeding a specific threshold.
 This assessment is conducted relative to the number of pixels encompassed by the focus mask ($M_f$).
-For objects with any alteration in a pixel's depth value surpassing $0.1$ results in that pixel being deemed as affected.
+The choice of threshold depends on whether the object is categorized as "close" or "far."